gerhart01/LiveCloudKd/README.md

 1. Extract LiveCloudKd.exe, hvlib.dll, hvmm.sys to WinDBG x64 folder (tested on WinDBG from WDK 1809 - 24H2) or separate folder (use /y key for specifying directory with WinDBG).
     Also, LiveCloudKd can find a path to WinDBG, if it was installed with Windows WDK or SDK.
-2. Launch LiveCloudKd.exe with local administrator privileges (It needs Visual Studio 2022 runtime libraries - https://aka.ms/vs/17/release/vc_redist.x64.exe).
+2. Launch LiveCloudKd.exe with local administrator privileges (it needs Visual Studio 2022 runtime libraries - https://aka.ms/vs/17/release/vc_redist.x64.exe).
 3. Choose a Hyper-V virtual machine or local Windows for representation to WinDBG as dump file.

 LiveCloudKd searches WinDBG in the next steps:

 1. Directory, which specifying with /y parameter.